-u. i) Provisions, Contingent liabilities and contingent Asset
+v. i) Provisions, Contingent liabilities and contingent Asset

-Sr. N No. Contingent Liabilities Brief 1) Claims against the Bank not acknowledged as debts The Bank is a party to various legal proceedings in the normal course of business.
-It also includes claims / demands raised by Income tax authorities, which are disputed by the bank.
-2) Liability on account of forward exchange and derivative contracts The Bank enters into foreign exchange contracts, currency options, forward rate agreements, currency swaps and interest rate swaps with interbank participants/customers.
+Sr. No .
+Contingent Liabilities Brief 1) Claims against the Bank not acknowledged as debts The Bank is a party to various legal proceedings in the normal course of business.
+It also includes claims/demands raised by Income tax authorities, which are disputed by the bank 2) Liability on account of forward exchange and derivative contracts The Bank enters into foreign exchange contracts, currency options, forward rate agreements, currency swaps, currency futures and interest rate swaps with interbank participants/customers.
 Forward exchange contracts are commitments to buy or sell foreign currency at a future date at the contracted rate.
 Currency swaps are commitments to exchange cash flows by way of interest/principal in one currency against another, based on predetermined rates.
+Currency futures are standardised foreign exchange derivatives contracts traded in a recognised stock exchange to buy or sell foreign currency at a future date at the contracted rate.
 Interest rate swaps are commitments to exchange fixed and floating interest rate cash flows.
 The notional amounts that are recorded as contingent liabilities are typically amounts used as benchmark for the calculation of the interest component of the contracts.
 3) Guarantees given on behalf of constituents, acceptances, endorsements and other obligations As a part of its commercial banking activities the Bank issues documentary credit and guarantees on behalf of its customers.
 Documentary credits such as letters of credit enhance the credit standing of the customers of the Bank.
 Guarantees generally represent irrevocable assurances that the Bank will make payments in the event of the customer failing to fulfill its financial or performance obligations.

-ii) Movement in provision for credit card/debit card reward points v) Comparative figures
+ii) Movement in provision for credit card/debit card reward points w.
+Comparative figures

-(in Rs.
-'000)

-Particulars 31 March 2010 31 March 2009
+Particulars 31 March 2011 (in Rs.
+'000) 31 March 2010

-Opening provision 61,597 58,534
+Opening provision 65,988 61,597

-Provision made during the year 42,955 73,741
+Provision made during the year 63,586 42,955

-Utilization/write back of provision during the year (38,564) (70,678)
+Utilization/write back of provision during the year (32,592) (38,564)

-Closing provision 65,988 61,597
+Closing provision 96,982 65,988